 CHANGE OF NAME AND/OR ADDRESS

 If your permanent (home) address changes at any time during your enrollment, it is essential that you notify the Registrar's Office (D111) personally and fill out the appropriate form.
 You may also email the Registrar's Office with your updated information.
 Please make every effort to keep us informed of your current mailing address and telephone.
 Following your graduation, please inform the Advancement Office of all address changes so you will receive the alumni newsletter.
-Residential students are responsible for having mail forwarded from their campus address to their home address when they move out of their rooms.

 The University is committed to complying with the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act.
 We strive to provide individuals with disabilities reasonable accommodations to participate in educational programs, activities and services.
 Students with a documented permanent or temporary disability requiring accommodations should contact Disability Services as early in the semester as possible.
 Accommodations are based on each individual's documentation and circumstances.
 Some of the more common services granted are: extended testing time; separate and quiet testing space; note taking assistance.
 Disability Services works with students, faculty and other campus personnel in a cooperative and confidential effort to find appropriate solutions to each individual's special needs.